 Some people feel that they shouldn’t go to counselling because their situation isn’t bad enough.
 They feel it's indulgent to talk about oneself when other people’s problems are so much worse.
 Or they can feel if they begin to try and talk about how depressed and unhappy they are things will get worse.
 What happens if they never stop crying?
 These are common fears.
 You may be moved to come due to a relationship breakdown, an affair that has been discovered, a bereavement, a loss of confidence, or a sense that something is amiss - you may not even know what that might be.
 No matter what is disturbing you right now counselling can be a safe space to share your fears and anxieties without fear of judgement.
 Being brave enough to book a session is the first step out of the old patterns that keep you stuck.

-I have worked as a Person-Centred counsellor in North London for over twenty years.
+I have worked as a Person-Centred counsellor in North London for over twenty-five years.
 My aim is to provide a space so my clients can feel respected and valued while they examine what it is that stops them leading the lives they want.
 I see counselling as a collaborative and creative process.
 I aim to promote a sense of equality and trust in the therapeutic relationship, whether we agree to a long or short-term contract.
 I work with individuals and also with couples.

 Working with couples in distress I look to find a way to understand what blocks are standing in the way of real intimacy and honest communication.
 This may involve looking at past relating issues, and old family systems that have affected their present relationship.
 It isn't individual therapy x2 but rather taking a look at the 'relationship' as the 'client' and ensuring that no one in the partnership is made to feel to be the 'problem'.